TomBric/stratux-radar-display/README.md

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
    Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry ZeroWH.

+   ### Installation on a standard stratux device for stratux version eu026
+   stratux uses a volatile filesystem in the versions starting from eu026 (September 2021).
+Furthermore stratux now directly enables you to log into your home network via settings.
+So the setup for eu026 versions and newer is a little bit different:

+   1. Setup your local network configuration in the stratux settings tab.
+Enter your "Wifi Client SSID" as well as your "Wifi Client Passphrase" to connect stratux to your local home network.
+   2. Enable a writeable persistent filesystem in the settings tab by setting "Persistent Logging".
+   3. Reboot and log on to your Stratux as user pi, directory /home/pi Clone the stratux repository by "git clone https://github.com/TomBric/stratux-radar-display.git"
+   4. Execute the configuration skript: "/bin/bash stratux-radar-display/image/configure_radar_on_stratux.sh"
+   5. Configure the startup skript "image/stratux-radar.sh": remove the option "-s" and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7"
+   6. Reboot stratux.
+If everything if installed correctly, the display software will automatically startup.

    ### Bluetooth devices